-Experienced E-commerce Web Design Agency
+Experienced eCommerce Web Design & Development Agency

-Which e-commerce solution is right for me?
+Which eCommerce solution is right for me?

 We get asked this a lot, and I’m afraid there is neither a definitive nor short answer to this.
 It really does depend on what you are looking to achieve, by when, and how much you have to invest.

 One other important point to make is that who you get to develop your system is as if not more important than which system you use.
 Bad developers and a good system will generally result in a bad solution, whereas good developers and an average system will normally result in a good product.
-The point is to find experienced e-commerce developers who you like, trust, and who clearly know the platform they use inside out.
+The point is to find experienced e-commerce website designers & developers who you like, trust, and who clearly know the platform they use inside out.